tailcallhq/tailcallhq.github.io/docs/directives/graphql.md

 ### baseURL

 This refers to the base URL of the API.
-If not specified, the default base URL is the one specified in the [@upstream](#upstream) operator.
+If not specified, the default base URL is the one specified in the [@upstream](#upstream) directive.

 ```graphql showLineNumbers
 type Query {